srl-labs/containerlab/docs/manual/kinds/keysight_ixia-c-one.md

 - management interface `eth0` configured with IPv4/6 addresses as assigned by the container runtime
 - hostname assigned to the node name
-- HTTPS service enabled on port 443 (for client SDK to push configuration and fetch metrics)
+- HTTPS service enabled on port TCP/8443 (for client SDK to push configuration and fetch metrics)

 ## Managing Ixia-c-one nodes

 Ixia-c-one provides an API endpoint that manages configuration across multiple test ports.
-Requests and responses to the API endpoint are driven by [Open Traffic Generator API][otg] and can be exercised in the following two ways:
+Requests and responses to the API endpoint are defined by the [Open Traffic Generator API][otg] and can be exercised in the following two ways:

 === "Using SDK"
     Using SDK is the preferred way of interacting with OTG devices.
 Implementations listed in the [SDK](#sdk) chapter below provide references to SDK clients in different languages along with examples.